 That’s not healthy, not to freak you out but that can get dangerous really fast. he could become obsessed with you and like do stalker-ish things.
 I was in that situation and I told him I was thinking about leaving and he threaten to commit suicide so it is possible.
 Not saying it would but you don’t want it to.
 If you want to leave start talking to him like a friend JUST a friend, and ease in to the break up let him know that even though it’s ending you’ll still be there for him.
 Then distance yourself. you don’t want to end it so quickly just because he may do something crazy but a distant friendship should be fine until he realizes that it’s ok to let you go.
 Whatever you do don’t just cutt everything off all of a sudden cause he’ll spaz and you don’t want something horrible to happen.

 I hope I helped.
-Good luckposted about 2 years ago
+Good luckposted over 2 years ago

 Ohh dear!
 GET OUT NOW!
 I just ended a relationship like yours a little less than a myth ago.